 What is Kaizen?

 In Japanese, Kaizen (改善) means to improve or change for better.
 In Lean project management, Kaizen is defined as a philosophy seeking to improve a process through small, continuous, positive changes applied by team members across every level of an organization, over a long period.

 Continuously improving a business process can easily be compared to musical instrument tuning - it is not something you can do once and for all, it has to be done regularly, often mid-performance, to maintain the quality of the results.
 The goal of a Kaizen strategy is to ensure that your process continues to work to its best capabilities and to benefit your customers.
 But one cannot assume each member of your company will adopt the philosophy and things will change of their own accord.
 For that reason, it may be useful to adopt tools that will ease the team into the continuous improvement mentality.

 Kaizen in Kanban & using value streams

 Kanban, as a methodology, asks you to start with whatever you’ve been doing so far and look out for small things that you could change since to improve, you first need to understand what is happening right now.
-Mapping your value stream will be the best way to establish on improving what you really should focus.
+Mapping your value stream will be the best way to establish improving what you really should focus on.

-Being able to spot your process’ bottlenecks, to measure your cycle time and total lead time are powerful indicators for driving changes, and to assessing if they are delivering fruit.
+Being able to spot your process’s bottlenecks, to measure your cycle time and total lead time are powerful indicators for driving changes, and assessing if they are delivering fruit.
 When using the Kaizen approach, teams should see their Cumulative Flow Diagram lines as smooth, with impediments reduced and cycle times with increased throughput.

 Daily stand-ups around your Kanban board can be a great excuse to practice Kaizen!
 These short team meetings will help to better coordinate work and point out flow blockages and areas where people might be overburdened.